-Ensure systems, processes, and resources are in place to ensure that accurate, evidencebased information on treatment options is provided to all people with opioid use disorder and their families as appropriate.
-Draft-do not cite.
-Report is a work in progress and could change following public consultation.
+Ensure systems, processes, and resources are in place to ensure that accurate, evidence-based information on treatment options is provided to all people with opioid use disorder and their families as appropriate.
+This includes the information that treatment that includes opioid agonist therapy is safer and more effective than treatments that do not include opioid agonist therapy.

-Percentage of people with opioid use disorder who are informed that opioid agonist therapy is a safer and more effective treatment option than treatments that do not include opioid agonist therapy
+Percentage of people with opioid use disorder who are informed that treatment that includes opioid agonist therapy is safer and more effective than treatments that do not include opioid agonist therapy

-- Denominator: total number of people with opioid use disorder - Numerator: total number of people in the denominator who report being told that opioid agonist therapy is a safer and more effective treatment option than treatments that do not include opioid agonist therapy - Data source: local data collection
+- Denominator: total number of people with opioid use disorder - Numerator: number of people in the denominator who report being told that treatment that includes opioid agonist therapy is safer and more effective than treatments that do not include opioid agonist therapy - Data source: local data collection